porcelli/bc-git-integration-push/README.md

  - Ignore pushing: ignore pushing projects with project name matching patterns defined in ignore parameter in config file.
  - Token authentication: add support to use token for both gitlab and github
  - Descriptive messages: add some output messages to instruct users, and provide info.
- - GitLab Groups: add support to create projects under specific GitLab groups.
+ - GitLab Groups: add support to create projects under specific GitLab groups and subgroups.
+ - GitHub Organizations: add support to create repositories under specific GitHub Organizations.

 ## How to build